White House adviser Bolton urges North Korea to act on denuclearization

 North Korea’s nuclear weapons program has caused international tension for decades and the rhetoric and threats from Kim and Trump had been especially hostile before their June meeting.

-Reporting by Susan Heavey; Editing by Lisa Lambert and Bill Trott
+Reporting by Susan Heavey in WASHINGTON; Additional reporting by Hyonhee Shin in SEOUL; Editing by Lisa Lambert, Bill Trott and Michael Perry